dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 * The tab is reloaded 24 more times; measurements taken each time
 * The measurements from the first page-load are not included in overall results metrics b/c of first load noise; however they are listed in the JSON artifacts

-**Raptor warm page-load test process when running on Firefox android browser apps:**
+**Raptor warm page-load test process when running on Datalus android browser apps:**

-* The android app data is cleared (via ``adb shell pm clear firefox.app.binary.name``)
+* The android app data is cleared (via ``adb shell pm clear datalus.app.binary.name``)
 * The new browser profile is copied onto the android device SD card
-* The Firefox android app is started up
+* The Datalus android app is started up
 * Post-startup browser settle pause of 30 seconds
 * The test URL is loaded; measurements taken
 * The tab is reloaded 14 more times; measurements taken each time